adriancorrendo/soiltestcorr/README.md

-(i). `cate.nelson.1965()`, based on Cate and Nelson (1965), which uses a fixed value of RY (y-axis) and estimates the CSTV (x-axis) as the minimum STV that maximizes the sum of squared residuals for the specified RY level when dividing data points in two classes or groups (lower or greater than the CSTV).
+(i). `cate.nelson.1965()`, based on Cate and Nelson (1965), which uses a fixed value of RY (y-axis) and estimates the CSTV (x-axis) as the minimum STV that minimizes the residual sum of squares for the specified RY level when dividing data points in two classes or groups (lower or greater than the CSTV).
 This is also known as the “graphical” version of the Cate-Nelson approach. <br/> /

-(ii). `cate.nelson.1971()`, based on Cate and Nelson (1971), which estimates the CSTV (x-axis) as the minimum STV that maximizes the sum of squared residuals when dividing data points in two classes (lower or greater than the CSTV) without using a fixed RY.
+(ii). `cate.nelson.1971()`, based on Cate and Nelson (1971), which estimates the CSTV (x-axis) as the minimum STV that minimizes the residual sum of squares when dividing data points in two classes (lower or greater than the CSTV) without using a fixed RY.
 This refined version does not constrains the model performance (measured with the coefficient of determination -R2-) but the user has no control on the RY level for the CSTV.
 This is also known as the “statistical” version of the